LeoBlanchette/biblical_cosmology_ai_assisted/README.md

 ## The goal of this project.

 I am a nerd.
 I like programming.
-I would like to use technology to recreate the biblical cosmos.
+I would like to use technology to recreate some core concepts the biblical cosmos.
 Already the microsoft assistant helped me to solve alot of logical issues.
 The AI gave me some pretty sound advice on why the pattern for the layout of the Luminaries portals likely followed a circle, and the winds portals likely were arranged in a square.